 Ugh!
 The dreaded traffic ticket.
 Not only could that traffic violation impact your insurance rating, but in California, it can be expensive!
 But how are traffic ticket fines calculated and who gets the money?

 Despite the perception, uniform base bail amounts have changed very little over the past two decades.
-Back in 1992, Assembly Bill 1344 (Isenberg) amended previous legislation and among a number of other provisions required the Judicial Council1 to establish a Uniform Bail Schedule.
+Back in 1992, Assembly Bill 1344 (Isenberg) amended previous legislation and, among a number of other provisions, required the Judicial Council1 to establish a Uniform Bail Schedule.
 A part of this legislation2 directed that Vehicle Code offenses be classified into four or fewer penalty categories “according to the severity of the offenses.”
 The first Traffic Infraction Bail and Penalty Schedule was approved in November 1992 and included three stipulated bail amounts for each of the first three penalty categories ($20, $25, and $35 respectively) with Category 4 offenses being primarily those where the underlying California Code stipulates the specific bail amounts and conditions.
-In January 1989, the Judicial Council adopted a “Total Bail” concept to establish statewide consistency in “bail” policies of the courts and delineated “Total Bail” amounts for first offenses that are to “be followed to the extent required by Penal Code section 1269b.”3 Supporting these general bail categories are more detailed Traffic Infraction Fixed Penalty Schedule and the Traffic Misdemeanor Fixed Penalty Schedule as well as schedules related to other California Codes and regulations such as Health and Safety, Fish and Game, and others.
+In January 1989, the Judicial Council adopted a “Total Bail” concept to establish statewide consistency in “bail” policies of the courts and delineated “Total Bail” amounts for first offenses that are to “be followed to the extent required by Penal Code section 1269b.”3 Supporting these general bail categories are the more detailed Traffic Infraction Fixed Penalty Schedule and the Traffic Misdemeanor Fixed Penalty Schedule, as well as schedules related to other California Codes and regulations, such as Health and Safety, Fish and Game, and others.

-While offense classifications have been amended over the past 20 years, the base bail amounts for the three penalty categories have changed and shifted only modestly—generally category 1 violations have increased by $5 and Category 2 violations have increased by $10.
+While offense classifications have been amended over the past 20 years, the base bail amounts for the three penalty categories have changed and shifted only modestly—generally, Category 1 violations have increased by $5 and Category 2 violations have increased by $10.
 Category 3 violations were split where those relating to driver’s licenses and “rules of road” were moved to Category 2, with the bulk of Category 3 relating to substance abuse and certain provisions of the Vehicle Code 4 and the base fine being doubled to $70.
 Category 4 includes miscellaneous offenses where the specific fines are set by code and speeding offenses which are calculated using the “speed chart.”
 Over the years, the fine provisions have retained provisions for “enhancements” for prior convictions—$10 added for each prior offense occurring within 36 months.

-Over the past 20 years, roughly 300 new violations were enacted—about 48 percent relate to Category 1 offenses, 34 percent related to Category 2 offenses, and 4 percent classified in Category 3.5 The remaining 14 percent included new $20 and $50 offenses with the bulk being high dollar penalty offenses with base fines ranging from $100 to $5,000.
+Over the past 20 years, roughly 300 new violations were enacted—about 48 percent relate to Category 1 offenses, 34 percent related to Category 2 offenses, and 4 percent classified in Category 3.5 The remaining 14 percent included new $20 and $50 offenses, with the bulk being high dollar penalty offenses with base fines ranging from $100 to $5,000.

 While base fines have remained relatively static over the past two decades, other penalties, assessments, and fees have significantly impacted the “total fine” to be paid by the offender.
 Since 1994, many additional penalties, assessments, and a surcharge have been added by the legislature, many intended to provide funding for specific purposes.
 These include a 20% surcharge distributed to the State’s General Fund, DNA assessment of $5 for every $10 of base fine, court facilities assessments, conviction assessments, and others.6 Certainly, there are a variety of nuances and other provisions that apply depending upon the specific violation, the underlying law, and the jurisdiction where the violation occurs—local government has options to add or not adopt particular elements.
 The text box provides an example of California’s build-up process for a Category 1 violation with a base fine of $25.